rapid7/metasploit-framework/documentation/modules/auxiliary/gather/behind_cloudflare.md

 ## Options

+  **CENSYS_SECRET**

+  Your Censys API SECRET.

+  **CENSYS_UID**

+  Your Censys API UID.

+  **COMPSTR**

+  You can use a custom string to perform the comparison.
+Default: TITLE or HOSTNAME if it's empty.
+  The best way is always to use COMPSTR for a better result.

   **HOSTNAME**

   This is the hostname [fqdn] on which the website responds.
 But this can also be a domain.